Alonewolf-123/DOMO-Core/doc/build-osx.md

 Preparation
 -----------

-You need to install Xcode with all the options checked so that the compiler and everything is available in /usr not just /Developer.
-Xcode should be available on your OS X installation media, but if not, you can get the current version from https://developer.apple.com/xcode/.
+You need to install XCode with all the options checked so that the compiler and everything is available in /usr not just /Developer.
+XCode should be available on your OS X installation media, but if not, you can get the current version from https://developer.apple.com/xcode/.
 If you install Xcode 4.3 or later, you'll need to install its command line tools.
 This can